vermilion10/vermilion10/README.md

 - I’m a student from wkwkland
 - I’m currently learning about pseudocode
 - Ask me about motor kopling
-- Fun fact my wuwa acc level 80 rn
+- Fun fact not fun anymore

 ## Socials